developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/api/setconfig/index.md

 ### Scanner Input Parameters

 **Important**: Support for decode parameters can vary depending on the scanning device selected.
-For device device-specific support notes, please refer to the [Integrator Guide](https://www.zebra.com/us/en/sitesearch.html?q=integrator) that accompanied the unit.
+For device-specific support notes, please refer to the [Integrator Guide](https://www.zebra.com/us/en/sitesearch.html?q=integrator) that accompanied the unit.

 <table class="c19">
 <tbody>